MicrosoftDocs/learn/learn-pr/wwl-azure/examine-azure-stream-analytics-azure-functions/includes/12-asa-outputs.md

 ## SQL Database

-You can use Azure SQL Database as an output for data that's relational in nature or for applications that depend on content being hosted in a relational database.
+You can use Azure SQL Database as an output for data that is relational in nature or for applications that depend on content being hosted in a relational database.
 Stream Analytics jobs write to an existing table in SQL Database.
 The table schema must exactly match the fields and their types in your job's output.
 You can also specify Azure SQL Data Warehouse as an output via the SQL Database output option.

 You can also use Azure SQL Database Managed Instance as an output.
 You have to configure public endpoint in Azure SQL Database Managed Instance and then manually configure the following settings in Azure Stream Analytics.
 Azure virtual machine running SQL Server with a database attached is also supported by manually configuring the settings below.